wsast/docs/commonrules.md

 The function tag attributes have the following meanings:

-	name - the name of the source (usually the associated method name followed by "Source") languages - the language to which the source applies, this can be a comma separate list if it applies to multiple languages categories - this is always set to "*" description - a short description of the source
+	name - the name of the source (usually the fully qualified method name) languages - the language to which the source applies, this can be a comma separate list if it applies to multiple languages categories - this is always set to "*" description - a short description of the source